ODINAKACHUKWU/random-room-allocator/README.md

 - Update the data in the text files within the `files` folder to have the employees to be allocated rooms and offices, male rooms, female rooms and offices to be allocated.

-- Run the app using the command `ruby app` on the terminal.
+- Run the app using the command `ruby server.rb` on the terminal.

 - Open the `allocations` folder to see the allocation output.

+## Future works

+- Add tests with Rspec